mvdriel/php-crud-api2/README.md

 This is a single file application!
 Upload "api.php" somewhere and enjoy!

-Contrary to v1 the code is in v2 actually structured in namespaces and files.
-You may compile all files into a single "api.php" using the "build.sh" script.
+Contrary to v1 the code is in v2 actually structured in namespaces and files in the "src" directory.
+You may compile all files into a single "api.php" using the "build.php" script.

 ## Limitations